AnyFetch/developers.anyfetch.com/blueprint.md

 Endpoints for retrieving documents

 ## Documents [/documents/{id}{?search}]
-A single document with his details
+A single document with its details

 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the User to perform action with.